How to Train a Whippet

 Whippets are moderate-energy hound dogs that benefit from regular but moderate training routines.
 Hound breeds can be independent thinkers, so patience and high-value treats are essential for training success.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+At 25-40 lbs and 12-15 yrs of life expectancy, the Whippet carries specific care considerations that benefit from early attention.
 Few breeds combine steady enthusiasm with the Whippet's distinctive character quite so effectively.

 Health Predisposition Summary: Whippets show higher-than-average incidence of heart disease, eye problems, anesthesia sensitivity based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.